-If you’re considering printing your comic book or graphic novel, there is plenty of specialized knowledge to help make your finished product as professional and polished as you can.
+If you’re considering printing your comic book or graphic novel, there is plenty of specialized knowledge to help a new comic book author make the finished product as professional and polished as possible.
 One crucial aspect of the printing process is choosing the correct dimensions of your comic.

-Bindings, trim, bleeds, paper type, and other decisions determine the quality and price of your creation, and some of these also affect the dimensions of your comic book.
-Here’s a little more information about these industry-specific terms and how they can work for you.
+Bindings, trim, bleeds, paper type, and other decisions determine the quality and price of your book project, and some of these also affect the dimensions of your comic book.
+Understand these industry-specific terms and how they can work for you.

 To fully understand the ins and outs of the printing process, you need to learn the lingo.